DVDMVN/CMSE802_PROJECT/README.md

 - After `uv sync` either continue by using `uv run <file_path>` or activate the virtual environment in the traditional way by running `.venv/bin/activate` and continue by using `python <file_path>`.

 3. Run `src/*.py` files to run parts of the Machine Learning pipeline:
     - Run `download_data.py` via CLI to download the kickstarter datasets.
+This will write to `data/raw/`.
 Warning, this will be very large, and time consuming.
-    - Run `preprocessing.py` via CLI to read raw CSVs, preprocess them, and save a processed parquet to `data/processed`.
+    - Run `preprocessing.py` via CLI to read raw CSVs, preprocess them, and save a processed parquet to `data/processed/`.
-    - Run `modeling.py` via CLI to train and evaluate models and write accuracy results into the `results/` folder.
+    - Run `modeling.py` or `modeling.py default` via CLI to train and evaluate base models.
+Results will be saved to `results/`
+    - Run `optimization.py` via CLI to perform hyperparameter optimization for various models.
+Results will be saved to `results/optimization_trials/`.
+Warning, this may take a long computation time (roughly 15 - 30 minutes).
+    - Run `modeling.py evaluate_optimized` via CLI to evaluate optimized models using best hyperparameters found during optimization.
+Results will be saved to `results/`.
+This requires previously running `optimization.py` to attain best hyperparameters.
+        - The results include overall and category specific performance metrics on the best tuned XGBoost model and ensemble of tuned category specific XGBoost models.

+To reproduce the full analysis, run the files in the order specified above.